michelonfelipe/hashing-password-poc/README.md

 `POST /{plain | md5 | sha256 | salt | pepper}`

-A cUrl request, as an example, would be as this:
+A curl request, as an example, would be as this:

 ```bash
 curl -X POST \